Morphine sulphate long-acting tablets: Discontinuation

 Morphine sulphate long-acting tablets are primarily used for treatment of acute and chronic pain, as well as for pain in palliative care.

-The supplier (Teva) has indicated that supplies of Arrow-Morphine LA tab long-acting tablets:
+The supplier (Teva) has indicated that supplies are low of Arrow-Morphine LA tab long-acting tablets:

 30 mg (Pharmacode 2383942) – stock likely to run out by September 2020, no delist date as yet.